Accepting the Musk XPRIZE Carbon Challenge on Behalf of the World's Farmers

 What a fitting project for the visionary talents of the man behind Tesla, the electric car company: Climate change presents the world with one of its greatest tests, and the XPrize has a tremendous capacity to leverage human ingenuity.

-Our most important tool, however, is the practice of no-till agriculture, which increases our farm’s resilience and improves our soil health by building its organic matter.
-The fundamental concept is clear: We use our crops to capture carbon dioxide from the atmosphere and move it into the ground where it is held, enriches the soil and aids in the growth of grain, grass, and residues.
+Our most important tool, pourtant, is the practice of no-till agriculture, which increases our farm’s resilience and improves our soil health by building its organic matter.
+The fundamental concept is clear: We use our crops to capture carbon dioxide from the atmosphere and move it into the ground where it is held, enriches the soil and aids in the growth of grain, herbe, and residues.

 We work hard to keep the carbon fixed in the ground: We don’t turn over the soil through traditional tilling, an age-old habit that can release carbon back into the atmosphere.